When should I register the birth of my child/children?

-A birth must be registered within 42 days of your child or children being born.
+You need to register a birth within 42 days of your child or children being born.

-If it is difficult to attend our office you may go to any other Register Office in England and Wales to provide information for the birth registration by declaration.
-The information you provide will be posted on to us and once we have registered the birth a free short birth certificate will be sent to you by post.
+If it is difficult to visit an office in Derby, you may go to any Register Office in England and Wales to provide information for the birth registration by declaration.
+The information you provide will be posted on to us and once we have registered the birth.

 Either the mother or father of the baby can register alone if they are married.

 If the parents are not married to each other, both parents must usually attend to register at the same time.
 If the mother prefers that no details of the father are given, she can attend alone.

 What information will the registrar ask for?